currentxchange/purple-explainer/Soldisk.md

 # Get to know SOL

 **SOL is the spark of the cXc.world economy.** Soldisks are 🟣 [PURPLE](https://wax.bloks.io/tokens/PURPLE-wax-purplepurple)-backed NFTs that allow the holder to claim [SOL](Sol.md) based on time passed since last claim (called a recharge).
-One Soldisk is backed by between 1-256 PURPLE, and has a daily claimable amount up to 288 SOL.
+One Soldisk is backed by between 1-256 PURPLE, and has a daily claimable amount from 24 to 288 SOL.
 1 SOL is used for 1 Sol Up on cXc.world (learn about [Top Charts](Top-Charts.md)).
 Each Sol Up pays the artist 1 BLUX, and the listener 1 BLUX.

 # How it Works

-Soldisks are a [Simple Assets](https://wax.bloks.io/account/simpleassets) NFT that allows users to claim daily [SOL](Sol.md), used for Sol Ups.
-The amount claimable is based on the level of the Soldisk (See table below.)
+Soldisks are a WAX NFT that allows users to claim daily [SOL](Sol.md), used for Sol Ups.
+The amount claimable is based on the level of the Soldisk.
+See table below.

+**If a Soldisk has been charging for more than a day, 1 day's worth of SOL is claimable (max).** So listen to music everyday.

+There's also a 'leveling' effect that makes low-PURPLE Solar Disks more efficient (as PURPLE per SOL), but less powerful (as SOL per day).
+This was designed to make it more democratic, while also giving an opportunity to those who would like to maximize their power + earnings on cXc.world, and also enrich the PURPLE economy by buying and staking PURPLE.

 ## Empowering Listeners + Fans 🧝‍
 Soldisks give listeners the power (via Sol Ups) to generate exposure for undiscovered music they enjoy, and also support artists financially without spending money.
 This changes the dynamics of fandom, allowing a dedicated grassroots group to catapult any song to the [Top Charts](Top-Charts.md) with a little patience and organization.
 Not only that, these fan groups (and individual fans) will help to financially support independent musicians on their journey.